Sukhoi Su-34: Beginnings (1980s)

+Prototypes (1990–1993)

 In August 1990, a photograph taken by a TASS officer showed an aircraft making a dummy approach towards the aircraft carrier Tbilisi.
 The aircraft, subsequently and erroneously labelled Su-27KU by Western intelligence, made its maiden flight on 13 April 1990 with Anatoliy Ivanov at the controls.
 Converted from an Su-27UB with the new distinctive nose, while retaining the main undercarriage of previous Su-27s, it was a prototype for the Su-27IB (IB stands for istrebitel-bombardirovshchik, or "fighter bomber").
 It was developed in parallel with the two-seat naval trainer, the Su-27KUB.
 However, contrary to earlier reports, the two aircraft are not directly related.
 Flight tests continued throughout 1990 and into 1991.

 In 1992, the Su-27IB was displayed to the public at the MosAeroshow (later renamed "MAKS Airshow"), where it demonstrated aerial refuelling with an Il-78, and performed an aerobatic display.
-The aircraft was officially unveiled on 13 February 1992 at Machulishi, where Russian President Boris Yeltsin and the CIS leaders were holding a summit.
-The following year the Su-27IB was again displayed at the MAKS Airshow.
+The aircraft was officially unveiled on 13 February 1992 at Machulishi, where Russian President Boris Yeltsin and the Commonwealth of Independent States (CIS) leaders were holding a summit.
+The following year, the Su-27IB was again displayed at the MAKS Airshow.

 The next prototype, and first pre-production aircraft, T10V-2, first flew on 18 December 1993, with Igor Votintsev and Yevgeniy Revoonov at the controls.
-Built at Novosibirsk, where Su-24s were constructed, this aircraft was visibly different from the original prototype; it had modified vertical stabilizers, twin tandem main undercarriage and a longer "stinger", which houses an N012 rearward-facing warning radar, plus the drogue chute and as well as fuel jettison outlet.
+Built at Novosibirsk, where Su-24s were constructed, this aircraft was visibly different from the original prototype; it had modified vertical stabilizers, twin tandem main undercarriage and a longer "stinger", which houses an APU in order to balance out the weight from the cockpit.

+Standard Su-34 (1994)

 The first aircraft built to production standard made its maiden flight on 28 December 1994.
 It was fitted with a fire-control system, at the heart of which was the Leninets OKB-designed V004 passive electronically scanned array radar.
 It was different enough from the earlier versions that it was re-designated the "Su-34".
 However, at the 1995 Paris Air Show, the aircraft was allocated the "Su-32FN" designation, signalling the aircraft's potential role as a shore-based naval aircraft for the Russian Naval Aviation.
 Sukhoi also promoted the Su-34 as the "Su-32MF" (MnogoFunksionalniy, "multi-function").

 Budget restrictions caused the programme to stall repeatedly.
 Nevertheless, flight testing continued, albeit at a slow pace.
 The third pre-production aircraft first flew in late 1996.